 - The theory, process and transformation of education

-- Future work as educators in schools, public or mental health, community, or other settings
+- Future work as educators, researchers, and leaders in schools, public or mental health, community, and other settings

 - Examining and reclaiming their own learning and educational goals